 IP Address: Dynamic (using DHCP)

-Data Roaming: Enabled Please note that your specific device might not ask for all of this information and that no PIN is required.
+Note: Your specific device might not ask for all of this information and no PIN is required.

-Since most devices work with Hologram SIMs it's best you refer to your device manual or device manufacturer for specific information such as AT commands, settings, etc.
+Since most devices work with Hologram SIMs it's best you refer to your device manual or device manufacturer for specific information such as AT commands, settings, or other configuration information.